What will I learn?

 - British Horse Society Riding Certificate of Competence

 - British Horse Society Stage qualifications – see www.bhs.org.uk for more information

 - Young Equestrian Leaders Award

 What grades will I need?

-Four GCSEs at grade C/4 or above including English and Maths/Level 2 at Merit level plus GCSE or Functional Skills Level 2 or above in English and Maths.
+L3 Advanced Technical Diploma – Five GCSEs including English, Maths and Science at grade C/4 or Level 2 at Merit level plus GCSE or Functional Skills Level 2 or above in English and Maths.